mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-intro/item.en.md

 neural networks.
 In general, these weight matrices and bias vectors are initialised with small, random values.
-You can look for scientific papers on what are the best practices for deciding what type of randomness you want to use and how small the numbers should be, but I will be doing something that has worked well for me and is fairly sensible: we will sample the weights and the bias, so that they are drawn from a normal
+When you are more comfortable around these topics, you can look for scientific papers on what are the best practices for deciding what type of randomness you want to use and how small the numbers should be, but I will be doing something that has worked well for me and is fairly sensible: we will sample the weights and the bias, so that they are drawn from a normal